 But a spectrum on its own doesn’t tell you much.
 The power of a spectrum lies in its spectral lines.

 We’ll talk about these a lot more in later posts.
+They’re especially important in finding out what something in space is made of.
 But here’s the basic idea.

 Here, you’re looking at a spectrum.
 It shows all the visible wavelengths of light.
 The numbers at the bottom are measurements of the wavelength in nanometers.
 How small are nanometers?
 Well, let’s just say, they’re nothing you deal with normally.